The Incidence Chromatic Number of Toroidal Grids: Proof of Theorem 1

 Here we prove:

 \begin{lemma} If $k\ge 1$, $n\ge 3$ and $(k,n)\neq (1,5)$, then $\chi_i(T_{4k,n})\le 6$. \end{lemma}

 \begin{proof} For $n=5$, the result holds by Proposition~\ref{prop-5k}, except for $k=1$.

-Assume now $k=1$ and $n \neq 5$ and consider the quasi-patterns $F$ and $G$ depicted in Figure~\ref{fig-pattern-2}.
-From these patterns, we can derive a partial incidence 6-coloring of $T_{4,3}$ and $T_{4,4}$, respectively, as shown in Figure~\ref{fig-lemma-2}, where the uncolored incidences are denoted by $x$.
+Assume now $k=1$ and $n \neq 5$ and consider the quasi-patterns $F$ and $G$ depicted in Fig.~\ref{fig-pattern-2}.
+From these patterns, we can derive a partial incidence 6-coloring of $T_{4,3}$ and $T_{4,4}$, respectively, as shown in Fig.~\ref{fig-lemma-2}, where the uncolored incidences are denoted by $x$.
 It is easy to check that every such incidence has only four forbidden colors and that only incidences belonging to a same edge have to be distinct.
 Therefore, these partial incidence colorings can be extended to incidence $6$-colorings of $T_{4,3}$ and $T_{4,4}$.

-For $n\ge 6$, we shall use the quasi-pattern $H=pF+qG$ where $p$ and $q$ are such that $n=3p+4q$ (recall that every integer except 1,2 and 5 can be written in this form).
-The quasi-pattern $H=2F+2G$ is depicted in Figure~\ref{fig-pattern-2}.
+For $n\ge 6$, we shall use the quasi-pattern $H=pF+qG$ where $p$ and $q$ satisfy $n=3p+4q$ (recall that every integer except 1,2 and 5 can be written in this form).
+The quasi-pattern $H=2F+2G$ is depicted in Fig.~\ref{fig-pattern-2}.
 As in the previous case, this quasi-pattern provides a partial incidence $6$-coloring of $T_{4,n}$ that can be extended to an incidence $6$-coloring of $T_{4,n}$.